 18. MEDICAL TRAVEL INSURANCE

 Medical Insurance is a good idea for a regular traveler.
-In 2020, there will be many offers from insurance companies as the traveling industry is growing that is why at the beginning of this year grab an insurance plan.
+In 2020, there will be many offers from insurance companies as the traveling industry is growing which is why at the beginning of this year grab an insurance plan.

 19. BE MENTALLY STRONG